DaniElectra/3DSTTool/README.md

 ```
 ./3DSTTool encode

+  -o, --output      The 3DST file save location.

-  -w, --width        Specify the width of the output image.
+  -w, --width       Specify the width of the output image(s).
 Must be a power of 2.

-  -h, --height       Specify the height of the output image.
+  -h, --height      Specify the height of the output image(s).
 Must be a power of 2.

   -f, --format      (Default: rgba8) The format type to use when saving.
   Available options: rgba8, rgb8, a8, rgba4

-  -y, --flip         Flip the image when saving.
+  -y, --flip        Flip the image(s) when saving.

   --help            Display this help screen.

   --version         Display version information.

   input (pos.
 0)    Required.
-The image file to convert.
+The image file(s) to convert.

-  output (pos.
-1)    Required.
-The 3DST file save location.
 ```
 - **Decode** a given 3DST file to an image:
 ```
 ./3DSTTool decode

+  -o, --output      The image file save location.

-  -w, --width        Specify the width of the output image.
+  -w, --width       Specify the width of the output image(s).

-  -h, --height       Specify the height of the output image.
+  -h, --height      Specify the height of the output image(s).

   -f, --format      (Default: png) The image format to use when saving.
   Available options: astc, avif, bmp, dng, gif, heif, ico / icon, jpg / jpeg, ktx, pkm, png, wbmp, webp

-  -y, --flip         Flip the image when saving.
+  -y, --flip        Flip the image(s) when saving.

   --help            Display this help screen.

   --version         Display version information.

   input (pos.
 0)    Required.
-The 3DST file to convert.
+The 3DST file(s) to convert.

-  output (pos.
-1)    Required.
-The image file save location.
 ```

 ### To-do list